 Examination, certificate and degree

-After a minimum of three years’ full time service and a final examination conducted by an external examiner, a certificate of Specialisation in Orthodontics is issued by the Department of Dental Medicine.
+After a minimum of three and half year’s full time service and a final examination conducted by an external examiner, a certificate of Specialisation in Orthodontics is issued by the Department of Dental Medicine.
 Legitimacy to work as a specialist in Sweden can only be given by the Swedish National Board of Health and Welfare to dentists who are registered as fully licensed dental practitioners in Sweden at the commencement of specialist training.
 Master of Medical Science (120 ECTS credits) with a Major in Odontology is issued by the Board of Education at Karolinska Institutet after pass in all courses and defence of the Master’s thesis.
 It is expected that each thesis generates material which qualifies for presentation at an international congress and publication in peer reviewed scientific journals.

 Master's courses as contract education

 The master's courses are offered as contract education, in accordance with the Ordinance (SFS 2002:760) on Contract Education at Universities and University Colleges, and the Swedish National Agency for Higher Education's directions for Contract Education at Universities and University Colleges (HSVFS 2003:3).

 Thus, the courses can be commissioned only by a legal entity - an organisation, company or the equivalent.

 Degree in Dental Surgery from a University recognised by Karolinska Institutet and a minimum of two years (full time) of clinical experience in general practice as a registered dentist.